7 Serious Consequences of Not Getting Enough Sleep

 A study by the Mayo Clinic determined that people who don’t sleep well experience an increased stroke risk.
 Adults who sleep for 6 hours or less per night are up to 4 times more likely to present the symptoms of a stroke.

 People who find sleeping at night hard or who do it for less than 6 hours per night tend to have a larger appetite and experience more high-calorie food cravings.
 The deprivation causes them to suffer from a number of hormonal changes that affect their appetite.

 Additional, sleeping poorly can have long-term effects, particularly obesity.
 According to a number of studies, a lack of proper sleep provokes significant changes in the body’s levels of ghrelin and leptin; these hormones are responsible for regulating appetite.

 A research study by the Center for Disease Control found that low-quality sleep is related to an increased risk of chronic diseases such as type II diabetes.
 It also found that people who experience poor sleep are less sensitive to insulin.

 It’s no secret that a poor night’s sleep can leave you feeling more forgetful and less concentrated.
 What most people don’t know is that they can develop serious cognitive problems as a result of this.

 Even going one night without sleeping every now and then can cause brain tissue loss.
 This happens because the amount of blood in our brain molecules increases, thus causing brain damage.
 A study performed by the University of California found that a lack of sleep leads to “brain damage.”

 Sleeping for less than the required number of hours weakens your immune system, which makes you more likely to catch a cold or get the flu.
 These results come from a study carried out by Carnegie Mellon University.

-On the other hand, a study published by Harvard Health Publications says that a lack of sleep is associated with high blood pressure, clogged arteries and heart failure.
+On the other hand, a study published by Harvard Health Publications says that not sleeping enough is associated with high blood pressure, clogged arteries and heart failure.

 Possible increased risk of cancer